sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### 4) Sign the agreement

-**LUNARC will send you a digital agreement that you will need sign vie Lucat**.
+**LUNARC will send you a digital agreement that you will need sign via Lucat**.
 When both you and Shamit have done this, someone from LUNARC will contact you with details on how you create your password.

 ### 5) Setup 2FA